Investors brace for stocks to fall again ahead of earnings

 Investors say they are bracing for another leg down in the S&P 500 stock index despite its positive showing last week by increasing cash and other defensive positions in their portfolios.

 "Do I think we go into a bear market?
-No. Can we inch towards it?
+No. Can we inch toward it?
 Absolutely," said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.

 With the backdrop of slowing jobs growth in the U.S. and the collapse of global commodity prices, third quarter corporate results will take on a heightened significance when companies begin reporting them next week, analysts said.
 Alcoa Inc, traditionally the first company to report its results, is scheduled to announce its third quarter earnings after the market closes on Oct.
 8.